 Duo iCS-Karyo: a powerful combination of traditional G-Banding karyotyping and iCS-digital™ PSC for comprehensive detection of PSC abnormalities.
 Available as a service only.
 More on Duo iCS-Karyo.

-Stem-Seq™ Panel: a high-resolution, highly-sensitive, targeted NGS panel specifically designed for SNV and Indel detection.
-This comprehensive panel consists of 361 genes, providing a full interpretation of the significant identified variants.
-More on Stem-Seq™ Panel.
+The Stem-Seq™ range: a high-resolution, highly-sensitive, targeted NGS panel specifically designed for SNV and Indel detection combined with a pangenomic view of CNVs.
+This comprehensive test comes with various levels of reports and interpretations about the significant identified variants.
+More on the Stem-Seq™ range.

 Please enter your e-mail address.